edgegap/edgegap-mcp/README.md

 exactly as if you had run `curl`.
 Closing your editor revokes this server's access completely.

+**Remote.** Your token is sent to `mcp.edgegap.dev` on every request and forwarded from there to the Edgegap API.
+It transits infrastructure Edgegap operates.
+The worker holds it for the life of the request and does not persist it, but that is a "we don't store it" claim rather than a "we never see it" claim.
+The two are different, and only local mode makes the second one.

 Generate a token at <https://app.edgegap.com/user-settings?tab=tokens>.

-Setting `EDGEGAP_API_TOKEN` still works and takes precedence, for CI and for clients that cannot show prompts.
+In local mode, setting `EDGEGAP_API_TOKEN` takes precedence over the prompt, for CI and for clients that cannot show prompts.
 Do not pass a token as a command-line argument — arguments are visible to other processes via `ps`, and the server warns if it detects one.

-**Why this is not hosted.** A hosted server would have to either store your token or receive it on every request.
-"We don't store it" and "we never see it" are different claims, and only a local process makes the second one.
-See `worker/DECISION.md` for the full reasoning and the conditions under which a hosted version becomes worth building.
+**Which to use.** Remote for a first try, a demo, or a supervised session where setup friction matters more than custody.
+Local for anything unattended, anything in an organization with a live game in it, and anything where you would rather not extend trust you don't have to.
+The guardrails described below exist only in local mode.

 ## Read this before connecting an agent